 Policies which divided the people and prolonged British rule – After consolidating their power, British rulers used social, demographic, linguistics, religious and cultural diversities of India to enflame anti-national, anti-secular/communal and castiest feelings of the people.
 To keep their power intact, they played off one part against other, caste against castes, Hindus against Muslims and province against provinces.

 The Imperial rulers created split in 3 stages, first they appeased Hindus, then Muslims and at last backward castes.
 They continued their ‘divide and rule’ policy till end and kept Indians busy with their internal problems.

-The policies which had both regenerative and degenerating effects on Indian society were -
+Regenerative and degenerating policies and their effects on Indian society

 - Opened up the doors of the knowledge – Modern education opened up the doors of the knowledge flourished in Europe after Renaissance movement of Middle Ages.
 It had widened the mental horizons of Indian intelligentsia.